 (Medium, GlobeNewsWire)

-According to MRFR, the global green building market is expected to rise by CAGR of 10.26% over the period 2018–2023.
+According to MRFR, the global green building market is expected to rise by a CAGR of 10.26% over the period 2018–2023.
 By 2018, the growth in the sector created 3.3 million new jobs in the US alone.
 The rise in demand for green building materials is a testament to the industry’s potential growth.

 8. Australian Green-Star-certified buildings produce 62% lower greenhouse emissions.